 In 1973, the Texas Legislature passed a law requiring public schools to provide workers’ compensation coverage to their employees.
 The commercial insurance industry showed little interest in covering public entities.
 Will Davis, past TASB President, noted Austin insurance attorney, and Austin ISD school board member, led TASB in the creation of a joint insurance fund for its members, which began operations in January 1974.

-During its nearly 50-year legacy of service, the Fund has evolved to meet members’ changing needs.
+During its 50-year legacy of service, the Fund has evolved to meet members’ changing needs.
 Today, our comprehensive coverage solutions include Auto, Cybersecurity, Liability, Property, Unemployment Compensation, Violent Act, and Workers’ Compensation.

 A Name You Trust

 Students, staff, and educators are at the heart of everything we do.
 The Fund is administered by the Texas Association of School Boards (TASB), a nonprofit organization with the sole mission to support public schools.